Enter-tainer/zint-wasi/typst-package/README.md

 - https://github.com/jneug/typst-codetastic
 - https://github.com/Midbin/cades

-Different packages will differ in provided customization of generated barcodes.
-This package is limited by functionality offered by zint, which focuses more on coverage than customization (e.g. inserting graphics into QR codes).
-Patching upstream zint code is (currently) outside of the scope of this package - if it doesn't provide functionality you need, check the rest of the typst ecosystem to see if it's available elsewhere or request it [upstream](https://github.com/zint/zint) and notify us when it's been merged.
+Packages differ in provided customization options for generated barcodes.
+This package is limited by zint functionality, which focuses more on coverage than customization (e.g. inserting graphics into QR codes).
+Patching upstream zint code is (currently) outside of the scope of this package - if it doesn't provide functionality you need, check the rest of the typst ecosystem to see if it's available elsewhere or request it [upstream](https://github.com/zint/zint) and [notify us](https://github.com/Enter-tainer/zint-wasi/issues) when it's been merged.

 ### Pros